-

 Commentary

-2025.04.18: ICE Is Paying Palantir $30 Million to Build ‘ImmigrationOS’ Surveillance Platform - Wired
+2025.04.18 Wired - ICE Is Paying Palantir $30 Million to Build ‘ImmigrationOS’ Surveillance Platform

-Go to article2025.05.02 Big Tech takes on immigration with new migrant tracking software for ICE - USA Today
+Go to article2025.05.02 USA Today - Big Tech takes on immigration with new migrant tracking software for ICE

 USA Today reports that the U.S. government awarded a $30 million no-bid contract to Palantir to build a new system called “ImmigrationOS” to help ICE track and target immigrants for deportation.
 Civil liberties groups warn that systems like ImmigrationOS pose significant risks to the general public, in part because it's unclear how the system would be limited only to people living illegally in the U.S. Such a system, they warn, could easily be expanded to target any American.

-Go to article2025.08.21 ICE to Use ImmigrationOS by Palantir, a New AI System, to Track Immigrants’ Movements - American Immigration Council
+Go to article2025.08.21 American Immigration Council - ICE to Use ImmigrationOS by Palantir, a New AI System, to Track Immigrants’ Movements

 The American Immigration Council raises civil liberties concerns about ICE's partnership with Palantir, warning that errors in the system can lead to detention, loss of legal status, or wrongful deportation.
 Accordingly, strong oversight is essential to mitigate the risk of error.
 AIC also highlights the tension between accuracy and privacy because while targeting may be more precise, it will come at the cost of intrusive access to personal information.